Devolution

 Elected Mayor

-A local elected mayor does not make independent decisions.
+A locally elected mayor does not make independent decisions.
 Combined authorities must be local authority-led, so a mayor would not be able to act against the will of the 2 councils.
-An elected mayor would be the chair of the combined authority board, which would also include councillors from each local authority.
+The elected mayor is the chair of the Combined Authority board, which also includes councillors from each local authority.

 Accountability

-The mayor in Hull and East Yorkshire will be chosen by the people living there, so will be directly accountable to them.
+The mayor in Hull and East Yorkshire is chosen by the people living here, so is directly accountable to them.
 An overview and scrutiny committee will check and review the mayor’s decisions and activities.

 The Government has also set out an ‘accountability framework’ for all devolved authorities in England, to make sure that they are open and accountable to the communities that they serve.